desmodev/desmodev.github.io/_posts/2022-11-23-working-with-an-editor.md

 layout: post
 title:  Working with an editor
 date:   2022-11-22 18:40:16
-description: march & april, looking forward to summer
+description: putting your requirements into a brief
-tags: formatting links
+tags: thesis dissertation
-categories: sample-posts
+categories: reference
 ---

 Editorial requirements for your research thesis can vary widely and are often determined by your supervisor.